KAREN LEE PICKETT Artistic Director

 Karen received her classical theatre training at the Webber Douglas Academy of Dramatic Art in London, England.

-A recognized award-winning artist with over 25 years’ experience as an actor, director, producer, teacher and playwright, Karen’s credits include work with Deep Ellum Ensemble in New York City, Dallas Theater Center, Yale Repertory Theatre, the Friends of Italian Opera in Berlin and the Dublin Gay and Lesbian International Theatre Festival.
-Her Shakespeare roles span Lady Macbeth to Adriana in Comedy of Errors to Maria in Twelfth Night.
-She has appeared locally in productions with Intrepid Theatre, Langham Court Theatre, Victoria Operatic Society, William Head on Stage, Theatre Inconnu, and Giggling Iguana.
-This is her fifth season with the GVSF.
+A recognized award-winning artist with over 25 years’ experience as an actor, director, producer, teacher and playwright, Karen’s credits include work with Deep Ellum Ensemble in New York City, Dallas Theater Center, Yale Repertory Theatre, the English Theatre of Berlin and the Dublin Gay and Lesbian International Theatre Festival.
+Her Shakespeare roles span Lady Macbeth to Adriana in Comedy of Errors to Malvolio in Twelfth Night.
+She has appeared locally in productions with Intrepid Theatre, Theatre SKAM, Langham Court Theatre, Victoria Operatic Society, William Head on Stage, Theatre Inconnu, and Giggling Iguana.
+This is her seventh season with the GVSF.

-As producing artistic director of the Festival, Karen brings a vision to provide local actors the opportunity to work with mentors to grow their craft and excite audiences by making Shakespeare accessible to all.
+As artistic director of the Festival, Karen brings a vision to provide local actors the opportunity to grow their craft and excite audiences by making Shakespeare accessible to all.